 How does Hypothesis differ from pytest's @pytest.mark.parametrize?

-Parametrize tests discrete, predefined inputs; Hypothesis generates infinite, boundary-pushing inputs and automatically shrinks failures to minimal reproducible cases, eliminating manual edge-case enumeration.
+Parametrize runs a fixed, hand-written list of inputs.
+Hypothesis generates many boundary-pushing inputs per run and automatically shrinks any failure to a minimal reproducible case, eliminating manual edge-case enumeration.

 What is the shrinking process and why is it critical?
-Shrinking is a delta-debugging algorithm that reduces a failing input to its simplest form, isolating the exact edge case without manual binary search or log parsing.
-It transforms complex failures into actionable, minimal test cases.
+Shrinking is a delta-debugging pass that reduces a failing input to its simplest form while preserving the failure.
+It turns a 10,000-character random string into the few-character minimal reproducer, so debugging starts from the smallest possible case.

-Yes, via pytest-asyncio integration or hypothesis.extra.pytest hooks, though event loop management requires explicit fixture scoping and @settings(deadline=...) tuning to accommodate asynchronous scheduling overhead.
+Yes, via pytest-asyncio or anyio integration, though event-loop management requires explicit fixture scoping and deadline tuning to absorb asynchronous scheduling overhead.

 How do I persist and share failing examples across CI environments?